tfatykhov/WinkRedNode/README-Bluemix.md

 <img src='images/04.png'/>

-Enter the application "name" in the "Create an app" panel (e.g., "MyWinkNodeRed") -- the "host" will automatically be filled-in.
+Enter the application "name" in the "Create an app" panel (e.g., "MyWinkNodeRed". <br><b>remember name you created as you will use it later in the configuration</b>
+the "host" will automatically be filled-in.
 Click on "Create":

 <img src='images/06.png'/>